 If you are planning on growing industrial hemp, we are here to help you design the right irrigation system.

 Better Foliage Development

-Drip irrigation delivers water to the root zone unlike overhead irrigation which can deposit an excess of water on the foliage that can lead to fungal growth and disease that cannot be treated because no US herbicides, pesticides or fungicides are approved to be used for hemp by the USDA.
+Unlike overhead irrigation, drip irrigation delivers water to the root zone.
+Overhead irrigation can deposit an excess of water on the foliage, which can lead to fungal growth and disease that cannot be treated.
+No US herbicides, pesticides, or fungicides are approved to be used for hemp by the USDA.